cncf/tag-env-sustainability/governance/contributor-ladder.md

 A working group must have community support and requires that you find sufficient backing before a working group is formed.
 To start this process, create a GitHub issue describing the initial charter in which you outline the motivation, scope, goals, and deliverables of the proposed working group.
 This working group charter document should form the basis for discussions with the TAG before initiating an official vote by the TAG co-chairs, which also requires approval by the CNCF TOC.
-It is important to present the working group proposal during TAG meetings and be vocal about the discussions, actively solicit feedback and input, and gain support from other members.
+It is important to present the working group proposal during TAG meetings and be vocal about the discussions, actively solicit feedback and input, and gain support from other contributors.

 * Taking on more responsibility and ownership within TAG.
 * Leading a community group within TAG.